choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

 About AGXVehicleContinuousTrack
 --------------------------------

-* **Automatic tie of crawler belt**
+* **Automatic tie of track belt**

-  When simulation run, crawler belt is automatically tied around wheel.
+  When simulation run, track belt is automatically tied around wheel.
   User does not need to provide geometric information, but just need to set wheel and some parameters.

-* **Hard to come off a crawler belt from wheel**
+* **Hard to come off a track belt from wheel**

   To avoid departing a belt from wheel, wheel and belt is merged (constrained) internally.

 * **Optimization for better performance**

-  Crawler belt is presented by connecting plate nodes by hinges.
+  Track belt is presented by connecting plate nodes by hinges.
-  Contacting points are created when crawler belt contact a floor as each node is rigid body.
+  Contacting points are created when track belt contact a floor as each node is rigid body.
-  Using these contacting points, AGX Dynamics calculate the reaction force for crawler belt not to penetrate in a floor.
+  Using these contacting points, AGX Dynamics calculate the reaction force for track belt not to penetrate in a floor.
   More contact points causes the heavy load of calculation and may result into worse simulation performance.
   AGXVehicleContinuousTrack provides the function of temporary merge of some nodes to reduce contact points.